Location: Binghamton, NY Category: Professional Posted On: Mon Oct 21 2019 Job Description:

 Limited travel may be necessary.

 Duties and Responsibilities:

 Community Outreach and Collaboration

-Understand the needs of the small business community and provide small business training.
+Understanding the needs of the small business community provide small business training.
 Develop a working relations with other economic development agencies.

 Promote the SBDC by volunteering to give presentations to groups and organizations.
 Utilize the SBDC Research Network to provide information to clients.

-Supervisory Relationships: The Regional Director supervises this position and it will have the opportunity to supervise student interns
+The Regional Director supervises this position.
+This position will have the opportunity to supervise student interns.

-Ability to work with other local economic development agencies, service providers, and the banking community
+Ability to work with other local economic development agencies, service provides, and the banking community

 Offers of employment may be contingent upon successful completion of a pre-employment background check and verification of degree(s) and credentials.